ugate/sqler-odbc/jsdocp/tutorial/6-cache.md

   let exec1, exec2;
   try {
     // set the transaction ID on the execution options
-    // so the SQL executions are invoked
+    // so the SQL executions are invoked within the
-    // within the same transaction scope
+    // same transaction scope from the connection pool

-    // execute within a transaction scope
+    // execute within a transaction scope, but don't commit
     // (i.e. autoCommit === false and transactionId = txId)
     exec1 = await mgr.db.cache.site.create.lab.departments({
       autoCommit: false,